 Vocals were handled by the Pontarddulais Male Choir led by Noël Davies.
-Roger Waters’ vocal was not used or rerecorded.
+Waters’ original vocals were not used or rerecorded.

 In the film, the song is used in a scene that takes place on a crowded railway platform with Young Pink which evolves into WWII-era soldiers on a battlefield.
 Actors singing in this sequence were conducted by David Gilmour during one of his set visits.
 Gilmour later recalled,